FamilySearch/GEDCOM/attribute-event-requests/FAM-event.md

 *proposed description missing*

-*In [GEDCOM X](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) as* " The fact of a marriage by common law."
+*In [GEDCOM X](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) as* "The fact of a marriage by common law."

 ### Value